scripting/wpIdentity/worknotes.md

+#### 5/4/25; 8:58:10 AM by DW

+in api2.js

+* When we startup do an initial websocket checkConnection after 1/10th second.

+* Then we check every 10 seconds.

+* I didn't like the lag at startup, having to wait 10 secs before we start the connection.

+* All the complexity is for when it doesn't work.
+What about when it does?

+#### 5/1/25; 4:43:06 PM by DW

+Rewrote wsConnectUserToServer in api2.js.
+It was retrying a failed connection once a second and never terminates.
+Now it tries once every ten seconds and gives up after 100 tries.
+I think this is still pretty generous and the number of tries could be reduced without giving up anything.

 #### 4/28/25; 9:02:20 AM by DW

 Rewrote the websocket code to use the <a href="https://www.npmjs.com/package/ws">ws package</a> instead of the "nodejs-websocket".
 As promised by all my chatbot ai friends, it fixed a big problem, and promises to work better with everything.
 Esp important for networking software. ;-)